tinacms/tinacms/packages/@tinacms/webpack-helpers/readme.md

 ---

 Linking apps to a monorepo can be tricky.
 Tools like `npm link` are buggy and introduce inconsistencies with module resolution.
-If 2 modules rely on the same package you can easily end up with 2 instances of that package, this is problematic for packages like `react` which expect only one instance.
-If you're app uses webpack you can get around these issues by ensuring that your dependencies come from a specific path on your system. `@tinacms/webpack-helpers` makes it easy to set up:
+If multiple modules rely on the same package you can easily end up with multiple instances of that package, this is problematic for packages like `react` which expect only one instance.
+If your app uses `webpack` you can get around these issues by ensuring that your dependencies come from a specific path on your system.
+This is especially helpful for working on the TinaCMS monorepo while using it's packages in your app. `@tinacms/webpack-helpers` makes it easy to set up:

 ### Usage